audiofilter/mex-it/README.md

 ```
 ### Requirements
 Eigen needed for Eigen examples
-*	Assumes Eigen is in either /usr/local/include/eigen3 or /usr/include/eigen3, please edit FindEigen.cmake for other paths
+*	Assumes Eigen is in either /usr/local/include/eigen3 or /usr/include/eigen3 or eigen3, please edit FindEigen.cmake for other paths

 ### Other examples